 It is the ultimate guide to the relief and prevention of lower back pain.
 It’s a work-book which you will use to create your own plan for recovery.
 And it draws on the knowledge gained from the heavily illustrated, easy to read text.
 You will put together your own action plan and exercise program, monitoring your progress with the Backscore.

-Author Gavin Routledge has nearly 30 years of specialising in lower back pain, and is a Gold Medalist from the British School of Osteopathy (BSO).
+Author Gavin Routledge has over thirty years of specialising in lower back pain and is a Gold Medalist from the British School of Osteopathy (BSO).
 He’s a past Vice Patron of the BSO and past Director of The British Society of Lifestyle Medicine.
 Gavin gained a Masters Degree in the Clinical Management of Pain from The University of Edinburgh.
 He answers questions such as:

 - Why is it painful at night?

 - Which exercises are right for my lower back?

 - Who should I trust to help my back?